-- 1) UAC will post white papers and SharePoint site information regarding assessment processes - 2) UAC will conduct mid semester and final semester check-in with college committees or coordinators - 3) CETL will work in collaboration with the UAC to provide the appropriate training at the request of the colleges, programs, or departments in the following areas: - a.
+- 1) UAC will post white papers and SharePoint site information regarding assessment processes - 2) UAC will conduct mid semester and final semester check-in with college committees or coordinators - 3) UAC will work with units/departments to identify resources to provide the appropriate training at the request of the unit/departments in the following areas: - a.
 2016-2017: Needs assessment of training needs Key Performance Indicators - b.
 2017-2018: Data reporting and collection methods - c.
 2018-2019: Data interpretation and implementation of changes